Trump’s steel and aluminum tariffs may set his epitaph in stone… “Herbert Hoover II.”

 The mainstream press called the tariffs “unexpected.”
 But they didn’t come out of nowhere.

-In fact, I’ve been pounding the table about a trade war—specifically a trade war with China—since September.
+I’ve been pounding the table about a trade war—specifically a trade war with China—since September.

 Frankly, I think Trump fired the first shot in this trade war last summer, when his administration launched an investigation against China using Section 301 of the Trade Act of 1974.